atomicobject/ts-react-graphql-starter-kit/README.md

 Note: Start `docker-compose up` and leave it running any time you want to run the app/tests.

 ## Running locally
 Run `yarn dev` to start up both the server and client at the same time.

-You can use `yarn dev:server` and `yarn dev:client` to run them in separate terminal windows.
+`yarn dev` runs:
+* webpack in watch mode to hot recompile the server
+* nodemon to run the server on port `3001` and restart the server on recompilation.
+* webpack-dev-server to run the client on port `3000`, with proxy through to the server
+* nodemon processes to regenerate typescript types corresponding to graphql files on change.
+* `styleguidist` to serve the component styleguide on port `6060`.

 The dev server watches for changes and restarts `express` each time a dependency file changes.